 Next, place several sheets of tissue paper on the floor and lay the glass on top on its side.
 Roll the glass in the paper, gently tucking the paper over the rim of the bowl and around the stem and base.

 Repeat the above with a piece of plain packing paper.
-Wrap around with bubble wrap next before placing the glass, stem first, into the cell.
+Wrap around with bubble roll next before placing the glass, stem first, into the cell.

 A similar wrapping technique can be used for figurines, vases and other fragile items.
 These should be placed into a suitably sized carton with plenty of packing material.